MarkGotham/Hauptstimme/score_design.md

       - We therefore avoid such _manual_ changes and (attempt) to fix them automatically from the measure map.
     - Example issues: anacruses, first/second time bars, split bars.
     - This includes continuing the count in written out repeats (which again do not export well)
-      - In future iterations of this corpus, when da cpo structures can be reliably exported, we may delete these duplicate bars.
+      - In future iterations of this corpus, when da capo structures can be reliably exported, we may delete these duplicate bars.